-Grantee Activity Number:CTLES-0600Activity Title:CTLES-0600
+Grantee Activity Number: CTLES-0600 Activity Title: CTLES-0600

-Activitiy Category: Activity Status:

 Acquisition - general Under Way

-Project Number: Project Title:

 0600 Lower Manhattan Housing

-Projected Start Date: Projected End Date:

-12/01/2005 12/31/2010

-National Objective: Responsible Organization:

 Urgent Need The New York City Department of Housing Preservation

-Overall Apr 1 thru Jun 30, 2009 To Date Total Projected Budget from All Sources N/A \$16,000,000.00 Total CDBG Program Funds Budgeted N/A \$16,000,000.00 Program Funds Drawdown \$0.00 \$11,400,000.00 Obligated CDBG DR Funds \$0.00 \$16,000,000.00 Expended CDBG DR Funds \$0.00 \$11,400,000.00 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00
+Overall Jul 1 thru Sep 30, 2009 To Date Total Projected Budget from All Sources N/A \$16,000,000.00 Total CDBG Program Funds Budgeted N/A \$16,000,000.00 Program Funds Drawdown \$0.00 \$11,400,000.00 Obligated CDBG DR Funds \$0.00 \$16,000,000.00 Expended CDBG DR Funds \$0.00 \$11,400,000.00 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

 Project description: LMDC allocated \$16 million for the preservation and rehabilitation of 160 or more units through the Chinatown/Lower East Side Acquisition and Preservation Program (Chinatown/LES Program).
 The new HPD administered program would be created with an objective of facilitating the acquisition and rehabilitation of privately owned properties in Chinatown and the Lower East Side.
 This program will establish housing that is permanently affordable under rent stabilization.
 The program focuses on the acquisition of mid-size buildings (15-40 units) that currently have all or a portion of the units under rent stabilization, where average rents are under \$1,000.
 Eligible borrowers for this program would be non-profit residential property managers and developers, who would agree to keep units under rent stabilization for a term of 30 years.
 Additionally, upon vacancy, non-stabilized units must be lowered to the average stabilized rent and returned to rent stabilization.
 The Chinatown/LES Program aims to benefit households benefit households up to 80% of AMI.
 HPD will use the \$16 million to create a loan pool to assist in acquiring and rehabilitating at least 160 units, a maximum of up to \$125,000 per dwelling unit in acquisition funding, including LMDC program funding of up to \$100,000 per dwelling unit and additional [HPD] funding of up to \$25,000 per dwelling unit, is available to fill the gap between private debt supportable by the project and the acquisition cost over the next two to four years.
 Proposed beneficiaries: In response to community concerns regarding the availability and quality of affordable housing, this preservation and rehabilitation program will increase the availability of affordable housing for current residents.
 The Chinatown/LES Program will create and preserve affordable housing for 160 or more low-to-moderateincome households throughout Chinatown and the Lower East Side.
 This program aims to benefit 160 or more household at or below 80% of AMI.
 Selection process: Income verification will not apply for current tenants of rent-stabilized units.
 However, all new tenants will be subject to income verification upon re-rental of vacant units.
-To date, HPD has approved five acquisition projects: 112 Eldridge Street (16 units), 58-60 Hester Street (38 units), 28-30 Henry Street (36 units), and 191 Madison Street (24 units), and 81 Baxter Street (18 units).
+To date, HPD has approved four acquisition projects: 112 Eldridge Street (16 units), 58-60 Hester Street (38 units), 28-30 Henry Street (36 units), and 191 Madison Street (24 units).
+A fifth project, 81 Baxter Street (18 units) has been approved by HPD and the acquisition closed on June 24, 2009.